 WebKit, especially on iOS, has had a long history of bugs related to (over)scrolling.
 Once more, web developers tried to hack their way around the issue, but these solutions were often brittle and never really completely solved the problem - or introduced some other limitation or unwanted behavior.

 It took Apple 3 years to fix the initial bug but it didn't take long for someone to notice that they forgot to fix it for installed web apps.
-Instead of picking it up, WebKit requested that someone file a new bug on this case.
+Instead of picking it up, WebKit requested that someone file a new bug for this case.
 Unfortunately, nobody did until 2020.
-Apple confirmed the new bug and added an internal rdar link - and then, for 6 months, nothing happened (the ticket still has the status NEW).
+Apple confirmed the new bug and added an internal radar link - and then, for 6 months, nothing happened (the ticket still has the status NEW).
 A new ticket was filed in 2021 which was eventually picked up.
 It took at least another year and 4 months to get fixed.

 Even now, there are scenarios (240860, for example) where scrolling is not prevented when overflow: hidden is set on <body /> - so this bug is still not completely resolved.